Music

 ![]() |

 C093: Artistic Studies Book 1 - From the French School edited by David Hite.
 Southern Music Company, SS, 96 pages.
 This book contains studies transcribed by Cyrille Rose.
 They are the 40 Studies, the 32 Etudes, and the 9 Caprices.
-This book is being used for the 2007-08 Texas All-State auditions for clarinet and bass clarinet (and any other low clarinets). | |
+This book is being used for the Texas All-State auditions (TMEA) for all clarinets and for the Association of Texas Small School Bands (ATSSB) auditions for soprano clarinet. | |

 ![]() |